Orlando Bonds and Warrants Attorneys

 Ignoring a court summons can put you in greater risk of incurring hefty fines or harsh punishments.
 Failure to appear for a court summons may result in the issuance of a bench warrant.
 If a warrant has been issued for a failure to appear after the issuance of a summons, our firm can provide the proper advice.
 If a warrant was issued for failure to appear, we may be able to file a motion to set aside the warrant and explain to the court your reasoning behind the failure to appear.
 The way you handle bonds and warrants can determine your freedom before your trial.
 Contact Moses and Rooth, Attorneys at Law to receive the legal guidance you need.
 Call us for a free consultation today.

-Speak to a Lawyer About Bonds and Warrants
+Speak to a Lawyer in Orlando About Bonds and Warrants

 Our lawyers have the experience and skill to help you with any type of bond or warrant issue.
 Contact our lawyers online or call us at (407) 377-0150 for a free consultation.